aws-samples/serverless-patterns/msk-lambda-cdk/README.md

 # MSK to Lambda

 This CDK stack deploys a Lambda function, an Amazon MSK topic, and the minimum IAM resources required to run the application.
+Learn more about this pattern at https://serverlessland.com/patterns/msk-lambda-cdk.

 When items are published to the Amazon MSK topic, the changes are sent to a stream.
 This pattern configures a Lambda function to poll this stream, and log some information to CloudWatch.
 The function is invoked with a payload containing the information of the event.